caoyi0905/node-style-guide-in-Chinese/README.md

     };
     ```

-  - Assign variables at the top of their scope.
+  - .Assign variables at the top of their scope.
 This helps avoid issues with variable declaration and assignment hoisting related issues.

     ```javascript
     // bad